evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid]](../../../../technology/doors/#boot-lid) for the trunk.
 Soft close are an optional function for the regular doors.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The optional has a panoramic roof.
-You can open the panoramic roof and have the possibility to block the light with a curtain.
+As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.